Iron Rattler

+The original wooden Rattler was constructed by the now-defunct and controversial Roller Coaster Corporation of America, featuring a height of 179 ft and a drop of 166 ft.
+Rattler's first drop was heavily modified and reduced to 124 ft by 1994.
+The transformation of the ride to Iron Rattler was well received, and it has frequently ranked in the top 50 among the world's best steel coasters in the annual Golden Ticket Awards publication from Amusement Today.

 History

 Wooden coaster

 The Rattler had been constructed by Roller Coaster Corporation of America.
 When the coaster debuted on March 14, 1992, it was the tallest and fastest wooden coaster in the world, with a height of 179 ft, a first drop of 166 ft, outdoing its then-rival, Mean Streak at Ohio's Cedar Point.
 Designer John Pierce stated that the original plans kept changing as park co-developers Gaylord Entertainment Company insisted on having the tallest wooden coaster in the world.
 It held this title until 1994, when the bottom valley of the first drop was raised by 42 feet changing the overall drop from 166 to 124 ft.

 In late 2009, Six Flags Over Texas closed its Texas Giant wooden roller coaster for a $10 million renovation which took more than a year to complete.
 Idaho-based firm Rocky Mountain Construction (RMC) replaced the wooden track with a new steel I-Box track, retaining a wooden support structure.
 The refurbishment was ultimately a success with "resoundingly positive reviews from riders".
 The park's parent company, Six Flags, immediately began looking for other rides in its chain which would benefit from a similar overhaul.